 State grant award levels and eligibility criteria are controlled by the awarding state.
 Generally, state grants are awarded on the basis of need and limited to students attending schools within their own state of residence.
 Some states, such as Delaware and Massachusetts, have reciprocity (interchangeable) agreements with Pennsylvania.
 For information about your state's reciprocity agreements, contact your state agency.

 Marywood awards grants based on financial need as determined by information found on the FAFSA.
 They may be adjusted annually based on a student's/family's financial situation.
+Students must file a FAFSA in order to be considered for a Liguori Grant for a given academic year.
 Grants do not have to be repaid.